awsdocs/amazon-s3-developer-guide/doc_source/UploadingObjects.md

 # Uploading objects<a name="UploadingObjects"></a>

  Depending on the size of the data you are uploading, Amazon S3 offers the following options:
-+ **Upload objects in a single operation—**With a single PUT operation, you can upload objects up to 5 GB in size\.
++ **Upload an object in a single operation using the AWS SDKs, REST API, or AWS CLI—**With a single PUT operation, you can upload objects up to 5 GB in size\.

   For more information, see [Uploading an object in a single operation](UploadInSingleOp.md)\.
++ **Upload a single object using the Amazon S3 Console—**With the Amazon S3 Console, you can upload a single object up to 160 GB in size\.

+  For more information, see [How do I upload files and folders to an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
-+ **Upload objects in parts—**Using the multipart upload API, you can upload large objects, up to 5 TB\.
++ **Upload objects in parts using the AWS SDKs, REST API, or AWS CLI—**Using the multipart upload API, you can upload large objects, up to 5 TB\.

   The multipart upload API is designed to improve the upload experience for larger objects\.
 You can upload objects in parts\.
 These object parts can be uploaded independently, in any order, and in parallel\.
 You can use a multipart upload for objects from 5 MB to 5 TB in size\.
 For more information, see [Uploading objects using multipart upload API](uploadobjusingmpu.md)\.